adamghill/coltrane/docs/source/markdown.md

 ## Missing markdown file

-If a markdown file cannot be found, the response will be a 404.
+If a `markdown` file cannot be found, `coltrane` will try to find a matching HTML template.
+If none could be found, the response will be a 404.

 ## Frontmatter

-Markdown frontmatter (i.e. YAML before the actual markdown content) is supported.
+`YAML` before the actual `markdown` content is supported.
 It will be added to the context variable that is used to render the HTML.
 The default `base.html` template will use `lang` (to specify the HTML language; defaults to "en"), and `title` variables if they are specified in the frontmatter.

 ### template

-Used to specify a custom template that Django will use to render the markdown.
+Used to specify a custom template that Django will use to render the `markdown`.

 **`content/index.md`**